RfidResearchGroup/proxmark3/doc/cheatsheet.md

 ```
 Options
 ---
--k, --key <key>                Access key as 16 hex symbols
+-k, --key <hex>                Access key as 16 hex symbols
--b, --block <block>            The block number to read as an integer
+-b, --block <dec>              The block number to read as an integer
-    --ki <key idx>             Key index to select key from memory 'hf iclass managekeys'
+    --ki <dec>                 Key index to select key from memory 'hf iclass managekeys'
     --credit                   key is assumed to be the credit key
     --elite                    elite computations applied to key
     --raw                      no computations applied to key (raw)